Your Child’s ADHD Is an Iceberg

 8. Executive Functioning Deficits Executive function skills manage day-to-day planning, organization, task initiation, emotional regulation, and time management.
 When this group of skills is deficient, many daily tasks fall apart.
 It’s important to identify your child’s level of executive functioning and accommodate for areas of weakness in the classroom and at home.

 9. Time Blindness leads people with ADHD to have a distorted concept of time.
 For example, your child may not have an innate sense for how long 30 minutes feels.
 He may know he has to hurry up but still not be certain how long he has to complete an assignment or a test.
-You can tell him, “You have until the end of class,” or, “You have one hour,” but that will mean virtual nothing to someone with time blindness.
+You can tell him, “You have until the end of class,” or, “You have one hour,” but that will mean virtually nothing to someone with time blindness.
 It also impacts the response to needing to wait or the feeling that a simple task will take “forever.”

 10. Meltdowns A tantrum is a fit that a child chooses to throw in an effort to get what they want.
 Children do sometimes act out in order to affect your compliance with a request.
 Generally speaking, a child having a tantrum is very conscious of his safety and won’t do anything to risk it.
 The tantrum will immediately stop if he gets what he wanted in the first place.
 A meltdown is different.
 In a meltdown, your child’s brain has been hijacked.
 He is no longer in control of what he is saying and doing.
-A meltdown can be triggered by a tantrum, or it can be triggered by sensory overload, feeling misunderstood, not feeling heard, or perseveration.
+A meltdown can be triggered by a tantrum, or it can be triggered by sensory overload, feeling misunderstood, or not feeling heard.
 In the throes of a meltdown, a child might harm himself or others.
 He’s not able to consider his actions and rationalize.
 A meltdown will not stop if the child is offered what he originally wanted.

 11. School Incompatibility Mass education is designed with an expectation of conformity.
 Students must sit still, be quiet, and remain attentive for long periods of time.
 The teacher will distribute an assignment and expect that all students will find it important, be motivated to complete it, and effectively self-start.
 Students are expected to be responsible and accountable for themselves and their academic experience.
 That’s expecting a lot since it considers none of the weaknesses and challenges common for students with ADHD.
 It essentially makes them incompatible with Western education.
 That is a crucial awareness for parents.
 You cannot expect your child with ADHD to meet all those mainstream, neurotypical expectations at school; the design of the educational system destines struggle.
 Your definition of academic success can and should be different.